University of Cambridge: Guide & Discussion Forum

-(written summer 2009) This year Value rooms are £1015/term, Standard rooms are £1230/term and and Standard Plus rooms are £1360/term.
-Value is the smallest, sharing a bathroom and toilet with two other rooms; Standard are slightly larger, sharing a bathroom and toilet with one other room; and Standard Plus are slightly larger yet and are en-suite.
-The prices are fixed for the three years you're in college, so if they go down next year (which they could, technically), you're in luck.
-Compared to previous years, from what I understand, the prices I'm getting (i.e. the above) are quite hefty.
+(Written Spring 2019) This year Value rooms are £1355/term, Standard rooms are £1645/term and, Standard Plus rooms are £1810/term and Best rooms are £2035/term.
+Value is the smallest, sharing a bathroom and toilet with two other rooms; Standard are slightly larger, sharing a bathroom and toilet with one other room; and Standard Plus are slightly larger yet and are en-suite, best rooms are the largest in College and en-suite.
+The prices are fixed for the three years you're in college which means you don't have to worry about your rent increasing while you're at Cambridge and it technically gets cheaper with inflation every year.

 Self-catering: In each kitchen you get a microwave / oven / grill thing, plus timer hobs (the hobs shut off automatically after 10 minutes - they have this feature because of the amount of fires caused by people leaving stuff to fizzle).
 You also get a fridge which normally ends up over-full.
 Two kitchens per staircase.
-All replaced last summer when there was a fire safety scare after a few alarms... you get idiots doing things like trying to dry clothes on the cookers, or forgetting they've left the hob on.
 You can bring other cooking items (eg. a toaster) but you can't really do any cooking in your room as there are super-sensitive smoke alarms.
 Not many people self cater, in general.
 I lived next to a kitchen last year and it was not very busy!
 The only time kitchens tend to get busier is on a Saturday and Sunday evening when the canteen don't provide food.

 In your second year onwards if you're insistent on self catering it can be nice to get in a little group doing it together and try and get in one of the houses at the back as some of these have big fully-featured kitchens though these are big houses that sleep a lot of people so you have to share!

 Food is one thing that is very well done at Robinson.
 Halls serve amongst the best student food in Cambridge.
 There are two halls a week, a slightly less formal one on Tuesday, and a more formal occasion with high table etc. on Fridays.
 Prices are towards the upper end of Cambridge formal tickets, but it is certainly worth the money.
 Desserts seem to be a particular strong point.
 Unlike some other colleges, no corkage fee is charged for those wishing to bring their own wine.The cafeteria food is also good, if a little expensive.
-They do meal deals for £2.60ish, and these will easily fill you up.
+They do meal deals for £4ish, and these will easily fill you up.
 Breakfast is served every weekday with a Full English costing about £2.
-The one annoying aspect of the cafeteria is the fact that it does not provide food on Saturday or Sunday nights (although there is bar food on some Sunday nights).
+The one annoying aspect of the cafeteria is the fact that it does not provide food on Saturday or Sunday nights (although there is bar food during term time).

 The Bar in Robinson is, apparently, the longest in the university.
-The beers are kept well and there are always two to three real ales available, alongside the array of rather disgusting commercial beers.
-There are also two pool tables, a foosball table, and a darts board.
-The bar furniture is decorated in sexy pink and green plastic.
+The beers are kept well and there are always two to three real ales available, alongside the array of commercial beers.
+They're also the cheapest and you can get a pint from just £1.70! (£5 in nearby pubs).
+There is also a pool tables, a foosball table, and a darts board.
 There is a projection screen which is used to show major sporting events (normally football and, if it's something really important, rugby) and sometimes TV, normally on a Sunday evening.
-The bar also serves cooked food (which is slightly less good than the cafeteria food and in limited supply) on some Sunday nights.

-For the last seven years Robinson has hosted its very own beer festival.
+For over 10 years Robinson has hosted its very own beer festival.
 It has become a huge success and one of the termly highlights, and has moved from the bar itself into the main college hall.
 The whole college turns out for the festival where there are a huge range of well-priced cask beers served in limited edition tankards.
 The festival coincides with the Six Nations, which is displayed on big screens.

 The MCR is reserved for the old, clever people at Robinson who still haven't got real jobs yet.
-The ~150 postgraduates make up around a quarter of the college's total student body.
+The 350 postgraduates make up around half of the college's total student body.
 Postgraduates at Cambridge tend to be very international, so everyone is welcoming to people from all kinds of different backgrounds.
 The MCR room itself includes a kitchen, a large television, a PS4 (+Fifa), computers, lots of sofas, and a foosball table.
-Brunch is held in the MCR every weekend.
 One of the additional privileges of being in the MCR is that students get 3 free formals every term.